The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 \subsubsection{Geometric Interpretations}

 Apportionment methods, particularly when derived via optimization or variational principles, can often be understood geometrically.
-In particular, the exact quotas $\bv{q}$ can be though of as an $S$-dimensional vector constrained to lie on a hyperplane defined by $R - \sum\limits_{s} q_s = 0$.
-In any allowed apportionment, the exact quota vector $\bv{q}$ is to be replaced with some lattice point, i.e., an $S$-dimensional vector $\bv{a}$ with all nonnegative integer components but which also lies on the same feasible hyperplane as $\bv{q}$.
+In particular, the exact quotas $\bv{q} \in \rationalsymbol^{S}$ can be though of as an $S$-dimensional vector constrained to lie on the hyperplane defined by $R - \sum\limits_{s} q_s = 0$ (or on some feasible subset of this hyperplane, for which all lower and upper bound constraints are also satisfied).
+In any allowed apportionment, the exact quota vector $\bv{q}$ is to be replaced with some lattice point, i.e., an $S$-dimensional vector $\bv{a} \in \integersymbol^{S}$ with all nonnegative integer components but which also lies on the same feasible hyperplane as does the exact quota vector $\bv{q}$.

-Many of the well-known methods to be described in Appendix \ref{historical_methods} below have reasonably simple geometric interpretations, For example, the Hamilton-Vinton Method chooses the lattice point closest to $\bv{q}$ on the feasible hyperplane (and which also assigns at least one representative to each state), where ``closest'' is measured in the usual Euclidean $\mathcal{L}^2$ metric (or in fact for any $\mathcal{L}^{\mu}$ metric with $\mu \ge 1$).
-The Webster Method chooses the lattice point on the feasible hyperplane nearest to the line that passes through both the origin and $\bv{q}$ (and which also assigns at least one representative to each state), again measured in the Euclidean metric.
+Many of the well-known methods to be described in Appendix~\ref{historical_methods} below have reasonably simple geometric interpretations, For example, the Hamilton-Vinton Method chooses the lattice point closest to $\bv{q}$ on the feasible part of the hyperplane (which also assigns at least one representative to each state), where ``closest'' is measured in the usual Euclidean $\mathcal{L}^2$ metric (or in fact for any $\mathcal{L}^{\mu}$ metric with $\mu \ge 1$).
+The Webster Method chooses the lattice point on the hyperplane nearest to the line that passes through both the origin and $\bv{q}$ (and which also assigns at least one representative to each state), again measured in the Euclidean metric.
 And it turns out that the Huntington-Hill method, currently mandated by federal statute, is equivalent to finding the closest feasible point to the exact quota in the Hilbert projective metric: \be h(\bv{a}, \bv{q} ) = \log \max\limits_{s,s'} \frac{a_{s} q_{s'} }{ a_{s'} q_{s} }, \ee assuming all components $a_s$ and $q_s$ are positive.

-While this geometric language may help us visualize the operation of some apportionment rule, it does not necessarily help us adjudicate between competing methods, because \textit{a posteriori} any number of metrics or geometries can be imposed arbitrarily on the space of apportionment vectors, and it is not at all obvious \textit{a priori} which is the most natural structure.
+While this geometric language may help us visualize the operation of some apportionment rule, it does not necessarily help us adjudicate between competing methods, because \textit{a posteriori} any number of metrics or geometries can be imposed arbitrarily on the space of apportionment vectors, and it is not at all obvious \textit{a priori} which is the most natural geometric structure.
 As Balinski and Young \cite{balinski_young:1977r} note, ``to say it is desirable to `minimize the length of the inequity vector in [some] Euclidean $S$-space' begs the question.''